SGSecure

 SGSecure is a national movement in Singapore.
-It was launched by Prime Minister Lee Hsien Loong on 24 September 2016 to prepare the public in the event of a terrorist attack.
+It was launched by Prime Minister Lee Hsien Loong on 24 September 2016 to prepare the public and to better respond in the event of a terrorist attack.
+It has since evolved into multiple different campaigns which now includes being vigilant against fake news and maintaining social cohesion.

+History

 Mr Lee said the Government has stepped up its measures against terrorism, but its efforts alone are not enough.
 "Terrorism threatens not just our physical safety, but also our social harmony and way of life," he said.
 "To protect ourselves, every Singaporean has to play his part."

 "SGSecure gives everybody a role in protecting ourselves, our families and our country," he added.
 "SGSecure will teach you the skills you need to do so."

+SGSecure focus on three main actions for citizens to follow in the fight against terrorism.